 - For jobs at schools accredited by COIS (Council of International Schools) – http://www.cois.org/page.cfm?p=2047

-If you want a handy PDF of these sites emailed to you, please click here!
+If you want a handy PDF of the full list, please click here!

 3. Headteachers in the UAE receive THOUSANDS of applications each year…